-Each class has a dedicated library time.
+Each class has dedicated library time.
 Here, we encourage children to explore different types of texts and also help them become more familiar with library systems such as classification and behaviour.
 Our librarian also provides tailored reading sessions for selected groups of children in each phase.
 Our library also offers a variety of resources including educational games, talking pens, multi-language resources as well as computers for research and educational activities.
-There is an after school reading club 'Chatterbook Club', which takes place weekly for all ages of children.
+There is an after school reading club 'Chatter book Club', which takes place weekly for all ages of children.
 The library is also open at lunch times for children to choose reading as a free choice activity.
 This is very popular!

-Class teachers will make termly assessments in relation to objectives outlined in the National Curriculum and also reading assessment focuses.
+Class teachers will make termly assessments in relation to objectives outlined in the National Curriculum.
+Progress is recorded on the school's data management system, 'Pupil Asset,' where teachers can record which key performance indicators (KPIs) have been covered and how securely each child has understood each KPI.
 Assessment evidence will be gathered from a variety of sources, including test evidence, guided reading observations and recorded activity outcomes.

 Children with additional needs are heard read daily.
 Tailor made support groups may also be created to meet comprehension needs in classes.
 The Nessy reading program may also be used, to support slower graspers and SEN children, to help with phonological awareness, rhyming skills, syllable division, vocabulary, comprehension and contextual fluency.
 Our librarian will also lead sessions for identified groups of children, to promote love of literature and target areas of weakness.
-The programme, Fast ForWord is used for all children across Year 3 which is aimed at developing cognitive skills like memory, attention and processing speed as well as aiming to remediate the underlying difficulties that keep struggling readers and English language learners from making progress.
+The programme, Fast ForWord is used for the majority of children across Year 3 which is aimed at developing cognitive skills like memory, attention and processing speed as well as aiming to remediate the underlying difficulties that keep struggling readers and English language learners from making progress.
 Fast ForWord can also be used across KS1 and 2 for children showing difficulties in reading and comprehension skills.